concepticon/norare-data/README.md

 ### Get started

 We recommend using your terminal to carry out the following instructions.
-Depending on your preferences, you might also want to install a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
-For the installation, you need GIT and Python (version 3) on your system.
+We (strongly) advise you to install a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+In addition, you need GIT and Python (version 3) on your system.

 ### Install pynorare